This listing expired on June 15, 2023. Please contact firstname.lastname@example.org for any updated information.

 Location: Hippos, IL

 Season: July 2, 2023 to July 27, 2023

 Session Dates: Full Season (four weeks): July 2 - 27 Session I (two weeks): July 2 - 13 Session II (two weeks): July 16 - 27

 Application Deadline: May 1, 2023

 Deadline Type: Rolling

-Hippos is an international project with participants coming from around the world and therefore the official language is English.
+Hippos is an international project and the official language is English.
 All lectures and afternoon activities are conducted in English.
-All activities, including weekends in the Kibbutz and tours, are included in the costs.
+All activities, including weekends in the kibbutz and tours, are included in the cost.

 Period(s) of Occupation: Hellenistic, Roman, Byzantine and Umayyad